takagi/cl-cuda/README.markdown

 ## Example

-Following is a part of vector addition example using cl-cuda which is based on the CUDA SDK's "vectorAdd" sample.
+Following is a part of vector addition example using cl-cuda based on the CUDA SDK's "vectorAdd" sample.

 Kernel functions are simply written with `defkernel` macro and the cl-cuda kernel description language which has Common Lisp-like syntax.

-Once kernel functions are defined, they can be launched as if ordinal Common Lisp functions except that they are followed by `:grid-dim` and `:block-dim` keyword parameters which provide the dimensions of the grid and block.
+Once kernel functions are defined, they can be launched as if ordinal Common Lisp functions except that they are followed by `:grid-dim` and `:block-dim` keyword parameters which provide the dimensions of grid and block.

 For the whole code, please see examples/vector-add.lisp.

-    (defun random-init ...)
-    (defun verivy-result ...)

     (defkernel vec-add-kernel (void ((a float*) (b float*) (c float*) (n int))) (let ((i (+ (* block-dim-x block-idx-x) thread-idx-x)))